kylebutts/fasteR-site/src/pages/08-moreextract.md

 ones to buy and combine into a meal.

 > **Your turn:**  Try some of these operations on R's built-in
-> **faithful** dataset.
+> `faithful` dataset.
 For instance, find the number of eruptions for
-> which 'eruptions' was greater than 3 and waiting time was more than 80
+> which `eruptions` was greater than 3 and waiting time was more than 80
 > minutes.